TMAN-Lab/tman-atlassian-atc-manager/README.md

 ----

-This open-source CLI tool is developed and maintained by [Will Shi @ TMAN Consulting](https://en.tman.ltd), with the goal of bridging the gap between automated test code and Jira-based test management.
+This open-source CLI tool is developed and maintained by [Will Shi](https://profile.willshi.space/en) @ [TMAN Consulting](https://en.tman.ltd), with the goal of bridging the gap between automated test code and Jira-based test management.

+Designed to help teams move faster by connecting code with Jira.

 It helps QA and DevOps engineers **extract test cases directly from Python, Java, or Robot Framework code** and auto-create structured test cases in **Jira Xray** (both **Cloud** and **Data Center** editions).